-For a surfer, arriving in Raglan is a revelation.
+For a surfer, arriving in Raglan, New Zealand, is a revelation.
 You might ask yourself why you thought of New Zealand mainly as a hiking destination.
 Or you might wonder why Australia gets so much surf attention.
 Strolling through the bohemian surf town, gazing at the endless sand of Ngarunui Beach, or catching a left-hander that goes on forever at Manu Bay, you might just decide to move to Raglan.

 Charlie and Erin Young did just that.
 They came to Raglan, located on the west coast of New Zealand’s North Island, for a month-long trip, planning to drive a camper van to the country’s main surf spots before returning to California.
 Their van ended up parked in the driveway of a friend they made on their first day, and Charlie and Erin opted to stay in Raglan — permanently.
 That was 21 years ago.

 “We fell in love with this community,” said Charlie, whose terminology by now sounds more Kiwi than SoCal.
 He added, “It’s a fairybook place, really.”

 Not long after that, Charlie and Erin opened the Raglan Surf School, the first surf school in New Zealand.
 “People thought we were mad.
 Raglan was a sleepy town at the time,” said Charlie.

 What’s crazy is the idea that there wasn’t a surf school in Raglan before then.
 There are eight surf schools in Raglan now, a few of them belonging to former instructors of the Raglan Surf School.
 And Raglan is slowly getting the attention of surfers from around the world.